joeldudley/standalone-cordapp/README.md

   * The installation of the `bad-cordapps:*` is commented out because they cause the node to crash.
 These can be re-enabled to test that they cause the node to fail at start-up

-* Update the `CPKS_DIRECTORY` constant in `TestClient.kt` to point to the node's CPK directory on your system

 * Run the automated tests by running `./gradlew client:run`